Manifest Responds to Criticism Over Timing of 'No More Sleep' Release With Kwesi Arthur

-- Manifest has responded to criticism over the timing of his new song "No More Sleep", featuring Kwesi Arthur, set for release on June 18, 2026
+- Manifest has responded to criticism over the timing of 'No More Sleep', featuring Kwesi Arthur, set for release on June 18, 2026

 - A fan had questioned the wisdom of releasing the song just a day after the Black Stars' first World Cup game against Panama

-- "No More Sleep" will be released following Manifest's performance at the World Cup 2026 Group Stage HQ festival in New York alongside global stars
+- 'No More Sleep' will be released after Manifest's performance at the World Cup 2026 Group Stage HQ in Queens, New York

 Source: Instagram